House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 50–60 feet tall, 20–30 feet wide

 The Black Cherry tree is native to the Midwest and part of the Rose family.
-They are mostly seen in residential areas and parks.
-The tree produces white flowers in early spring that develop into pea-sized cherries over the summer.
-When the cherries are ripe, they will become a dark purplish-black color.
-Some people find the fragrance of the flowers to be unpleasant.
-The bark is quite dark, nearly black.
-While the trees are homes to nesting birds and other animals, they are susceptible to ice damage and can be messy.
-The cherries can stain whatever they land on and can be difficult to remove.
+They are primarily seen in residential areas and parks.
+The Black Cherry produces white flowers in early spring that develop into pea-sized cherries over the summer.
+When the cherries are ripe, they become a dark purplish-black color.

 Pros